 - Refining expectations is an important part of the financial planning process.

 Planning for retirement should also include how you want to live when you retire.
 Considering the possibilities can help you envision and plan for your retirement lifestyle.
 Remember, people who write down their retirement goals are more likely to achieve them.

-What might you like to do in life after retirement?
+What do you want to do in retirement?

 |Second career||Hobbies||Volunteer work||Learning||Relaxing and enjoying life|

 Write a novel

 Volunteer for a political party